A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: The minimal selection principle

 \section{The minimal selection principle}

 The minimal selection principle stipulates that solutions to gradient inclusions exist, are unique, and evolve in the steepest descent direction~\cite[Chapter 3]{aubin2012differential}.
-As the minimal selection principle is central to this work, we state it below in full: \begin{thm}[Existence and uniqueness of solutions to differential inclusions with maximal monotone mappings] Let $g\colon \Rm \to \R\cup\{+\infty\}$ be a proper, lower semicontinuous, and convex function and let $\bp_{0} \in \dom \partial g$.
-Consider the differential inclusions
+As the minimal selection principle is central to this work, we state it below in full: \begin{thm}[Existence and uniqueness of solutions to gradient inclusions] Let $g\colon \Rm \to \R\cup\{+\infty\}$ be a proper, lower semicontinuous, and convex function and let $\bp_{0} \in \dom \partial g$.
+Consider the gradient inclusions